Research department: Economy and Civil Society

 Project Leader within IRS: Prof. Dr. Oliver Ibert

 The research project “Coping With Crises in a Resilient Manner” (RESKIU) deals with the potential for crises to provide solutions, and seeks to explore what can be done by the involved actors not only to mitigate the symptoms of crises, but also to create and use “opportunities” for structural change.
-The project has a duration of three years and will bring together basic and applied research on crises.
+The project has a duration of four years and brings together basic and applied research on crises.

 Crises are understood as exceptional circumstances requiring swift, non-routine action and the making of decisions under conditions of high uncertainty and complexity.
 As a turning point for better or worse, crises have an ambivalent character.
 On the one hand, they are perceived as existentially threatening by the actors involved, on the other they also offer the chance of using the situation to achieve fundamental change.
 If the chosen action succeeds not only in alleviating the symptoms of the crisis, but also tackles its causes, then we can speak of a coping with crises in a resilient manner.
 The guiding question of this project is: What can be done by the involved actors to achieve such resilient crisis management?